Environmental Laws that Apply to Mercury

 Under the Clean Water Act, states adopt water quality standards for their rivers, streams, lakes, and wetlands.
 These standards identify acceptable pollution levels in water for many pollutants, including mercury.
 These levels must be met in order to protect human health, fish, and wildlife.

-Under the Act, no person may release any pollutant into waters unless the person has a permit under the National Pollutant Discharge Elimination System (NPDES).
+Under the law, no person may release any pollutant into waters unless the person has a permit under the National Pollutant Discharge Elimination System (NPDES).
 EPA or U.S. states authorized by EPA issue these permits.
 Permits include pollution limits that ensure the water quality standards are met.

-- Identify mercury sources
+- Identify mercury sources;

-- Warn people about eating fish containing high levels of methylmercury
+- Warn people about eating fish containing high levels of methylmercury.

 EPCRA Section 313 requires that industrial and federal facilities report emissions of chemicals, including emissions of mercury and mercury compounds.
 Reporting is done through EPA's Toxics Release Inventory (TRI) Program.
 You can view guidance for facilities reporting mercury and mercury compounds under EPCRA Section 313, which includes recommendations and emission factors.

-RCRA requires that EPA manage hazardous wastes, including mercury wastes, from their generation, through storage and transportation, to their final treatment and disposal.
+The Resource Conservation and Recovery Act (RCRA) requires that EPA manage hazardous wastes, including mercury wastes, from their generation, through storage and transportation, to their final treatment and disposal.
 Before these wastes can be disposed, they must meet EPA’s treatment and recycling standards.
 Mercury-containing household hazardous waste, and waste generated in very small quantities, are exempt from some RCRA hazardous waste requirements.